 - 3.3.
 Product Gendering: the act of gendering a product, in which a Gender identity is attached to the packaging and marketing of a good, an act that usually subscribes to pricing discrimination in favor of men and perpetuates/creates some of the gender based segmentation and assumptions we have present today.
 The SSMU has taken similar prior stances against gendering of products through its Equity Policy, in which the SSMU established its commitment to "gender-neutral language in its documents, in all electronic and written correspondence from SSMU addresses, and in the workplace. - 3.4.
 Menstrual Stigmatization and Shaming: studies show that 62% of women who were asked the question, 'Do you feel comfortable talking about menstruation with males?' in a survey answered in negative6.
 As well, there are documented occurrences of people in prominent positions being shamed for getting their period in public and not having any menstrual healthhygiene products.7 Students who get their period unexpectedly on campus may be paying for their own education and lifestyle.
 In an emergency situation, some may be faced with the decision to purchase either menstrual healthhygiene products and not eat lunch that day or purchase food and experience mental health related negative impacts.
-One study8 showed that 35% of women caught in public without the supplies they needed when they unexpectedly started their period would feel panicked, and 43% would feel anxious/stressed. - 3.5.
-Sustainable Menstrual Equity: according to recent surveys, 15% of people with periods in Canada have struggled to afford menstrual products and are worried about their ongoing ability to afford them; and 35% have had to sacrifice something else in their budget to afford menstrual products9.
-On top of this, most affordable menstrual products are disposable and result in a large accumulation of waste every year (outlined in 6.2).
-Reusable and more eco-friendly products often cost much more and
+One study8 showed that 35% of women caught in public without the supplies they needed when they unexpectedly started their period would feel panicked, and 43% would feel anxious/stressed.

-5 https://www1.nyc.gov/assets/dca/downloads/pdf/partners/Study-of-Gender-Pricing-in-NYC.pdf#page=14
+https://www1.nyc.gov/assets/dca/downloads/pdf/partners/Study-of-Gender-Pricing-in-NYC.pdf#page=14